wealthsimple/eventsimple/README.md

 ## Configuring an outbox consumer

 For many use cases, async reactors are sufficient to handle workflows like making an API call or publishing to a message broker.
-However since reactors use ActiveJob, order is not guaranteed.
+However as reactors use ActiveJob, order is not guaranteed.
+For use cases requiring order, eventsimple provides an ordered outbox implementation.

-Eventsimple provides an outbox implementation with order and eventual consistency guarantees.

 **Caveat**: The current implementation leverages a single advisory lock to guarantee write order.
-This will significantly impact write throughput on the model.
-On a standard Aurora instance for example, write throughput is limited to ~300 events per second.
+This will impact write throughput on the model.
+On a db.rg6.large Aurora instance for example, write throughput is limited to ~300 events per second.

-For more information on why an advisory lock is required: https://github.com/pawelpacana/account-basics
+For an explaination of why an advisory lock is required: https://github.com/pawelpacana/account-basics

 ### Setup an ordered outbox